 Misaligned teeth experience more wear and tear than teeth that are lined up properly.
 The pressure of your bite isn’t evenly distributed throughout your smile when your teeth are crooked.
 In extreme cases, you may end up chipping or breaking a tooth because of the uneven distribution of pressure.
 Restorative dentistry solutions can be needed.

 With a misaligned bite, you’re also likely to run into problems with TMJ.
 This disorder is caused by things like a misaligned bite or teeth grinding.
 Pain is felt throughout the jaw and face because the joint and surrounding muscles aren’t working properly.
-Your jaw may lock up or pop and click when you need to use it.
-Trouble with opening and closing your jaw can be experienced as well.
+Your jaw may lock up or pop and click when you need to use it or you may have trouble with opening and closing your jaw as well.

 Treating Crooked Teeth at Your Hilliard, Ohio Dentist